ackama/rails-template/README.md

-# mattbrictson/rails-template
+# Rails Template

+## Origins

+This repo is forked from mattbrictson/rails-template, and has been customized to set up Rails projects the way I like them.

 ## Description

-This is the application template that I use for my Rails 4.2 projects.
-As a freelance Rails developer, I need to be able to start new projects quickly and with a good set of defaults.
-I've assembled this template over the years to include best-practices, tweaks, documentation, and personal preferences, while still generally adhering to the "Rails way".
+This is the application template that I use for my Rails 5.0 projects.
+As a  Rails developer, I need to be able to start new projects quickly and with a good set of defaults.
+I've tweaked this template over the years to include best-practices, documentation, and personal preferences, while still generally adhering to the "Rails way".

 ## Requirements

 This template currently works with:

-* Rails 4.2.x
+* Rails 4.0.x
 * PostgreSQL

-If you need help setting up a Ruby development environment, check out my [Rails OS X Setup Guide](https://mattbrictson.com/rails-osx-setup-guide).

 ## Installation